micheleorsi/exercises/README.md

 ## chap 1

-- [ ] integer division without using either the / or operators.
+- [X] integer division without using either the / or * operators.
-- [ ] on average, how many times would you have to flip open the Manhattan phone book at random in order to find a specific name?
+- [X] on average, how many times would you have to flip open the Manhattan phone book at random in order to find a specific name?
+- [ ] Implement the two TSP heuristics of Section 1.1 (page 5).
+Which of them gives better-quality solutions in practice?
+Can you devise a heuristic that works better than both of them'?

 ## chap 2: algo analysis